jensjeflensje/skin-customizer/README.md

 This system of constantly uploading new skins to Mojang can be quite slow.
 The plugin tries to relieve this by caching the skin using the combination of components as a cache key, but this doesn't apply to newly made combinations.

+## Motivation
+I created [jens.skin](https://jens.skin) a while ago and I thought it would be fun to make a version that's inside Minecraft itself.
+Even though it's not perfect, I'm still quite proud of it :).